aubreyrjones/lemon-py/README.md

 don't have the energy to implement it just for completeness' sake.

-The same goes for the output, which is a value-typed tree full of (potentially-redundant) strings.
+The same goes for the output, which is a value-typed tree full of highly-redundant strings.
 For very large inputs, and especially for deeply-nested non-terminal productions (complicated grammars), the parse tree itself can be very large.
 In practice, for most industry DSLs, hobby languages, and research languages, this is not a real limitation.
 Inputs are rarely 1 MiB of text, let alone the GiB it